darksv/compile-time-ray-tracer-in-rust/README.md

 Current limitations of `const fn`
 ---------------------------------
-I tried to make this implementation as close as possible to the original, though, it wasn't always feasible.
+I tried to make this implementation close to the original, though, it was not always feasible.

-C++ version uses templates to make RayTracer class generic over a scene to allow for rendering two types of scenes: statically and dynamically created.
+C++ version uses templates to make `RayTracer` class generic over a scene to allow for rendering two types of scenes: statically and dynamically created.
 The similar applies to a canvas.
-Unfortunately, it isn't possible to use generic bounds to constraint type to have a `const` implementation of the trait, so I hardcoded type of scene with some code duplication for run-time and compile-time versions.
+Unfortunately, it is not possible to use generic bounds to constraint type to have a `const` implementation of the trait, so I hardcoded type of scene with some code duplication for run-time and compile-time versions.